-387. Hearings in the inventory proceeding.- (1).
-All hearings in the inventory proceeding shall be in open Court and a record (roznama) of every hearing shall be maintained.
-Whenever the Court prepares a chart of partition, preliminary chart of partition or other document, the same shall be prepared expeditiously and a copy thereof shall be supplied to the parties or their Advocates, on the next date of hearing.
+386. Hearings in the inventory proceeding.- (1) All hearings in the inventory proceeding shall be in open court and a record (roznama) of every hearing shall be maintained.
+Whenever the court prepares a chart of partition, preliminary chart of partition or other document, the same shall be prepared expeditiously and a copy thereof shall be supplied to the parties or their Advocates, on the next date of hearing.

-- (2)Copies of the list of assets and of all applications, written replies and objections filed by a party, shall be supplied by such party to the other interested parties present for the hearing, and their acknowledgment of receipt be obtained. - 388.
-Prosecution of inventory.- (1) Where the Court is satisfied upon perusal of the declaration of the head of the family that there is no ground for the inventory to proceed, the court shall drop the proceeding after hearing the head of the family. - (2) Where the Court is satisfied that the inventory is maintainable, it shall fix a date for the submission of the list of assets and for 15 production of such documents, which the head of the family was unable to produce earlier notice of which shall be given to the head of the family. - (3) The Court shall order that first summon or original process be served on the moiety holder of the estate leaver, on the heirs, on their spouses, unless they are married under the regime of absolute separation of assets, on the legatees and the creditors.
-Summon is not required to be served on the head of the family, notwithstanding that he is an heir or representative of an heir. - (4) Notice shall be issued to the donee, whether he is bound to collate or not, to appear on the date fixed for taking oath that he will discharge his duties as special head of the family in respect of the assets which have been gifted to him.

-- (5) Failure to serve the first summon on the heirs, or on their spouses or the moiety holder shall render all proceeding subsequent to the initial petition null and void.
-The application for annulling the proceeding may be filed in the inventory court at any stage of the nullity is discovered. - (6) Where a mandatory inventory has been instituted on the ground that a party is absent, if 10 the Court is satisfied, upon perusal of the declaration of the head of the family and after hearing the applicant or on the basis of official information, that the party is at a specific place within the country, or in a foreign country, such 15 proceeding shall be dropped. - (7) Where the head of the family declares or record discloses, that there are unknown legatees and creditors, they shall be served by substituted service by affixing the summon in some 20 conspicuous place in the Court house. - (8) The first summon shall bring to the notice of the parties the next date of hearing, on or before which, they may file objections, if any, and such summon shall be accompanied by a copy of the declaration of head of the family of list of assets, if any, submitted by the head of the family. - (9) When any of the interested parties is under disability, the Court shall appoint a personal representative for him before ordering the 30 issuance of first summon. - 389.
-Proceeding in absentia.-The inventory shall proceed in the absence of the parties who, after having received the first summon or notice of the proceeding, do not attend the Court personally or through their advocates and said parties shall not be entitled to any further notice of any stage of the proceeding.
-However, such parties, who reside within the jurisdiction of the Court, shall be given notice of the licitation and homologation at the registered address.
-Unless after the service of summon a party files a memo of his registered address within the jurisdiction of the Court, which is different from the address given by the head of the family, the latter shall be deemed to be registered address of the party.
-Where a party files a registered address, he shall state the house number, street name, ward name, village or city.
+- (2)Copies of the list of assets and of all applications, written replies and objections filed by a party, shall be supplied by such party to the other interested parties present for the hearing, and their acknowledgment of receipt be obtained. - 387.
+Prosecution of inventory.- (1) Where the court is satisfied upon perusal of the declaration of the head of the family that there is no ground for the inventory to proceed, the court shall drop the proceedings after hearing the head of the family. - (2) Where the court is satisfied that the inventory is maintainable, it shall fix a date for the submission of the list of assets and for production of such documents, which the head of the family was unable to produce earlier notice of which shall be given to the head of the family. - (3) The court shall order that first summon or original process be served on the moiety holder of the estate leaver, on the heirs, on their spouses, unless they are married under the regime of absolute separation of assets, on the legatees and the creditors.
+Summon is not required to be served on the head of the family, notwithstanding that he is an heir or representative of an heir. - (4) Notice shall be issued to the donee, whether he is bound to collate or not, to appear on the date fixed for taking oath that he will discharge his duties as special head of the family in respect of the assets which have been gifted to him. - (5) Failure to serve the first summon on the heirs, or on their spouses, or the moiety holder shall render all proceeding subsequent to the initial petition null and void.
+The application for annulling the proceeding may be filed in the inventory court at any stage of the nullity is discovered. - (6) Where a mandatory inventory has been instituted on the ground that a party is absent, if the court is satisfied, upon perusal of the declaration of the head of the family and after hearing the applicant, or on the basis of official information, that the party is at a specific place within the country, or in a foreign country, such proceeding shall be dropped. - (7) Where the head of the family declares, or record discloses, that there are unknown legatees and creditors, they shall be served by substituted service by affixing the summon in some conspicuous place in the court house. - (8) The first summon shall bring to the notice of the parties the next date of hearing, on or before which, they may file objections, if any, and such summon shall be accompanied by a copy of the declaration of head of the family of list of assets, if any, submitted by the head of the family. - (9) When any of the interested parties is under disability, the court shall appoint a personal representative for him before ordering the issuance of first summon.